themehybrid/hybrid-theme/readme.md

 # Hybrid\\Theme

-Hybrid Theme is an add-on package for the [Hybrid Core](https://github.com/justintadlock/hybrid-core) WordPress theme framework that creates extra controls and settings that theme authors can use to build their themes.
+Hybrid Theme is an add-on package for the [Hybrid Core](https://github.com/justintadlock/hybrid-core) WordPress theme framework that provides collection of optimizations and helper tools to aid in Theme development.
+Such as Comment, Menu, Post, Sidebar etc filters and helper functions.

 ## Requirements